SeanAndrie/SfM-with-LightGlue-Streamlit/README.md

 # Structure-from-Motion with LightGlue
 This Github repository features the code for a Streamlit application for performing Structure-from-Motion (SfM) reconstructions using the LightGlue feature matcher.
 The application allows users to upload their own image datasets, select feature matchers, and generate 3D point cloud reconstructions.

-For more information on LightGlue, please refer to there [GitHub](https://github.com/cvg/LightGlue?tab=readme-ov-file) page.
+For more information on LightGlue, please refer to their [GitHub](https://github.com/cvg/LightGlue?tab=readme-ov-file) page.

 ## Deploy on Google Colab for GPU
 Structure-from-Motion is quite computationally intensive, and so, it is recommended that you leverage Google Colab's free GPU to boost the application.
 You can do this by: